Tom-js-python/LinkSpace/documentation/creativebrief.md

 - Friendly, clean, and human-centered
 - Soft edges, inviting colors, low noise
-- Focus on faces, stories, and shared interests—not likes, status, or ads
+- Focus on faces, stories, and shared interests — not likes, status, or ads

 ## 🛠️ Tech Stack